yyong-brs/learn-kubernetes/chapter10.md

 ​	One other advantage you get with Helm is the ability to safely try out a new version by deploying an additional instance to your cluster.
 I started this chapter by deploying version 1.0.0 of the vweb app in my cluster, and it’s still running happily.
 Version 2.0.0 is available now, but before I upgrade the running app, I can use Helm to install a separate release and test the new functionality.

-​	**TRY IT NOW	Check that the original vweb release is still there, and then install a version 2 release alongside, specifying settings to keep the app private.**
+​	<b>现在就试试</b>	Check that the original vweb release is still there, and then install a version 2 release alongside, specifying settings to keep the app private.**

 ```
 # list all releases: